Chapter 10 : Determination

 ‘Hello Nick,’ Neville said loudly.
 ‘How are you?’

 One by one the Gryffindors filed in through the porthole into the warm and ever welcoming common room.
 The fire crackled in the large golden grate, lighting up the features of the golden Gryffin adorning the mantle above it, and causing the gold and crimson banners overhead to shimmer when they caught the light.
-The first year girls oohed and ahhed as they walked around the circular room trying to take in every detail, and touching just about everything they could reach.
+The first years walked around the circular room trying to take in every detail, and touching just about everything they could reach.
 Marcus Evans, Harry noticed, did not look even half as pleased to be standing in the same room.
 He had quietly slumped over to the desk at the window and was leaning on the sill, staring out at the inky night sky.

 ‘-Harry Potter,’ Marcus finished for him, holding out his hand and shaking Harry’s.